dcaffer07/Rubber-Band-Launcher/README.md

 ##### Fabrication, Lazer cutting and assembly
 ##### Reflection

-### Overview
+#### Overview
-#####
-What are you trying to accomplish?
+##### What are you trying to accomplish?
-We are planning to have a servo turn a tightened rubberband, with the goal that when you press a button, the servo that is holding the band will release the band, and it will fly.
-When the band has been released, there will be a different button that causes the servo to turn back into its original position so that another band can be tightened and released again.
+>We (Jabari and Dominick), plan to design a device that shoots a rbber band.
+This will be accomplished by a rubber band being pulled tightly around variouse different 3D printed objects along with a servo at the end that will cause the rubber band to fly when the servo turns.
+The tention of the rubber band will allow for this to occur and function.
+We will use variouse differnt platforms such as OnShape, Tinkercad, and Aurduino, to help us plan ot the variouse steps pof the process ad reach our end goal.

 Criteria (goals):
 What’s it going to do?